AlexanderLutsenko/nobuco/README.md

 <img src="docs/control_if.png" width="30%">

-See [examples](/examples) for other ways to implement control flow ops.
+See [examples](/examples) for other ways to convert control flow ops.

 ## So we put a converter inside your converter

+One of the operations currently not supported is mask assign.
+There's no particular reason why, I just haven't done it yet (and your contribution is highly welcome!)
+For now, let's use it as an excuse to explain the concept of nested converters.
+Like I said, for this module, conversion will fail:

 ```python
 class MyModule(nn.Module):